nmctl/lostworld-rewritten/README.md

 - A plugin database with download links and file names for each plugin (to help with plugin management)

 ## Updating
 To update the bot, simply run the update command.
 To check for updates, run the checkupdates command.
+After an update that adds configuration options, you will need to edit the config file to add them or the bot will not run.

 ## Need Help?
 - Join our discord server: https://discord.gg/lostworld